r-lib/Rapp/README.md

 ### Positional Arguments

-Simple assignments of length-0 objects at the top level of an R script become positional arguments.
+Simple assignments of length-0 objects (`c()`, `NULL`, `character()`, etc.) at the top level of an R script become positional arguments.
 If the R symbol has a `...` suffix or prefix, it becomes a collector for a variable number of positional arguments.
 Positional arguments always come into the R app as character strings.

 ``` r
 args... <- c()